Promoting work–life balance

 Informational seminars

-To help employees prepare for the possibility of suddenly and unexpectedly needing to care for a sick or aging family member, Mizuho holds seminars covering the basics of balancing work with family commitments, as well as small group discussions led by employees who have relevant experience.
+To help employees prepare for the possibility of suddenly and unexpectedly needing to care for a sick or aging family member, Mizuho holds seminars covering the basics of balancing work with family commitments, and develop relevant guidebooks.

 Family care advisory desk